heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 Provides a [Heroku Build](https://devcenter.heroku.com/articles/platform-api-reference#build) resource, to deploy source code to Heroku.

-Either a URL or local file path, pointing to a [tarball](https://en.wikipedia.org/wiki/Tar_(computing)) of the source code, may be pushed for a build.
+Either a URL or local file path, pointing to a [tarball](https://en.wikipedia.org/wiki/Tar_(computing)) of the source code, may be deployed.

+The local file path may instead point to a directory of source code, which will be tarballed automatically and then deployed.

 This resource waits until the [build](https://devcenter.heroku.com/articles/build-and-release-using-the-api) & release completes, either succeeds or fails.